List of Cambridge International Examinations Ordinary Level subjects

 The following is a list of GCE Ordinary Level subjects offered by Cambridge International Examinations (CAIE).
+More than 40 subjects may be taken.

 Cambridge O Levels, Cambridge IGCSE and/or Cambridge International Level 1 or Level 2 Certificates may be taken in the same examination session but certain combinations of subjects are not allowed as described below.

-Cambridge O Levels are only available for centres in administrative zones 3, 4 & 5.
+Cambridge O Levels are only available for centres in administrative zones 3, 4 and 5.